In this Article

 Extra doses of oral rehydration solution can cause hypernatremia, the baby may show signs of fluid retention, altered sensorium.
 In that case please consult your Paediatrician.

 Are There Any Side Effects of ORS Solution?

-Oral rehydration salts have no side effects.
+Oral rehydration salts have no side effects if given in the recommended dosage.
 If anything worries you, call your doctor immediately.
 Also, remember if you’ve mixed ORS in water, but not used it for over an hour, you need to discard it.
 It can, however, be stored in a refrigerator for up to 24 hours.